looppp/SoftUni/JS WEB 2023/ReactJS - октомври 2023/YummyRecipes/client/README.md

 # React + Vite

-## Start the server with "node .\server.js" command in the terminal in the server folder.
+## Start the server with terminal command"node .\server.js" in the server folder.

-## Start the client with "npm run dev" command in the client folder.
+## Start the client with terminal command "npm run dev" in the client folder.